 Our inclusion program allows for fluid movement of students between small self-contained classes and larger mainstream opportunities.
-Nachas classrooms are situated within the SIHA building and next to grade level peers.
-In addition, the Nachas students are partnered with a corresponding mainstream class for all non-academic as well as specialty subjects and activities including morning prayer, recess, lunch, snack, art, music, drama, gym, yoga, assemblies, and field trips.
+Our students are partnered with a corresponding mainstream class for all non-academic and specialty subjects or activities.
+These include, but are not limited to, morning prayer, recess, lunch, art, music, drama, gym, assemblies, and field trips.

 Academic Mainstream Process

-Academic mainstream opportunities are available based on standardized criteria in subject content areas.
-Students are monitored on an ongoing basis to assess progress via diagnostic, formative and summative assessments.
-Mainstream benchmarks are used throughout the school year, standardized tests are administered two times a year.
-Based upon these evaluations, some students are able to enter mainstream classes via the Inclusion approach.
-Once appropriate progress is made within the Inclusion setting, students are able to proceed within a given subject area to a regular education classroom in its entirety.
-Students who are mainstreamed have exhibited the ability to function independently both academically and socially.
-The Nachas staff is in close contact with general education teachers and principals to track each mainstreamed student’s progress and implement appropriate support where necessary.
+Academic mainstream opportunities are available based on standardized criteria in subject areas.
+Students are monitored on an ongoing basis to assess progress via diagnostic, formative, and summative assessments.
+Based upon these assessments, some students can enter mainstream classes via inclusion.
+Once appropriate progress is made within the inclusion setting, both academically and socially, students can proceed within that given subject area to a regular education classroom in its entirety.

-At Nachas, our commitment to meeting the individual needs of our students has led us toward the development of individual curriculum advance.
-Secular and Judaic staff collaborate with our curriculum directors, consultants and specialists to engage in the dynamic and creative process of evaluation, content refinement, teaching and learning strategies, and materials.
-In addition to their constant reevaluation of chosen teaching practices, curriculum personnel are charged with the responsibility of developing specific curricula to meet the ever changing needs of their students in all areas; including language development, social skills training, and life skills training.
+To meet the specific needs of our students, an individual curriculum is created.
+Secular and Judaic staff collaborate with our curriculum directors, consultants and specialists to create a curriculum unique for each child’s learning style and ability.
+Curriculum personnel are charged with the responsibility of developing specific curricula to meet the ever-changing needs of their students in all areas; including language development, social skills training, and life skills training.